 The car came to a rest against a tree which prevented it from falling completely to the bottom of the ravine.
-The concerto of noise that had begun its decent was slowly fading away to a low hiss of the engine and rattling of a single hub cap on the floor of the dry creek bed at the bottom of the ravine.
+The concerto of noise that had begun its decent was slowly fading away to a low hiss of the engine and the rattling of a single hub cap on the floor of the dry creek bed at the bottom of the ravine.
 The hub cap stopped clattering and the car engine shushed to a silence.
-The ravine was quiet and seamingly peaceful once more.
+The ravine was quiet and seamingly peaceful once more as if it had digested the accident without leaving any tell-tale crumbs behind.
 A half hour later, the smallest of death's scavengers buzzed onto the scene and entered the mangled car and was followed shortly by several more companions.

-On the road above the cloud of dust had long since dissipated and the view of the ravine looked undisturbed after having completely swallowing up the car.
+On the road above the cloud of dust had long since dissipated and the view of the ravine looked undisturbed after having completely swallowed the car up.
 No apparent signs of an accident would be detected by the casual driver cruising along the road.
 They would be oblivious to the carnage that lay at the bottom of the ravine that was made invisible underneath the canopy of trees and bushes.

 Want Somebody to Love – Jefferson Airplane 1967